-I. The Sowing of the Mustard (31) - It is like a grain of mustard seed, which, when it is sown in the earth, is less than all the seeds that be in the earth.
+I. The Sowing of the Mustard (31b) - Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field.
 Again Jesus reveals the significance of sowing, with the potential for a vast harvest in mind.
 The mustard seed was sown in the field in anticipation of an eventual harvest.